Renewing your driving licence entitlement for larger vehicles, minibuses or buses at age 65

 You’ll need to:

 - complete the DL1 form

-- ask a doctor to complete the DLM1 form - the doctor will normally charge you for completing the report
+- ask a doctor to complete the DLM1 form (if over 45) - the doctor will normally charge you for completing the report

 - obtain and enclose a Basic Disclosure Certificate/BDC waiver letter with your application (PCV only)